• What We Do

 They can make the industry look bad and could be setting false expectations, which might drive long-term commitments into investments that are illiquid (little to no liquidity = little to no options for change if expectations are wrong).

-In the meantime, when you see PE return presentations, review all disclosures and ask questions to make sure benchmark comparisons are reasonable.
+In the meantime, when you see return presentations, review all disclosures and ask questions to make sure benchmark comparisons are reasonable.

 If presentations don’t have simple plain language disclosures, have little to no disclosures, or have notes stating that index comparisons are “not recommended,” check carefully.